Fertility after gestational trophoblastic disease

 Your periods and GTD

-If you have chemotherapy your periods usually stop for the time you are having treatment.
-Some women who have methotrexate into their muscle will have irregular bleeding during their chemotherapy treatment.
+If you have chemotherapy Open a glossary item your periods usually stop for the time you are having treatment.
+Some women who have methotrexate into their muscle might have irregular bleeding during their chemotherapy treatment.

 If you have a combination of chemotherapy drugs, your periods will stop during treatment.
 They usually start again within 3 to 6 months of treatment ending.

+The menopause Open a glossary item is when you stop having periods.
 After treatment, some women go through the menopause at a younger age than if they had not had treatment.
 Studies have shown that women who have a combination of chemotherapy drugs for GTD start the menopause about 3 years earlier than usual.
-Older women (over the age of 45) may find that their periods don’t come back at all after chemotherapy treatment.
+Women over the age of 45 may find that their periods don’t come back at all after chemotherapy treatment.
 So they go through an early menopause at the time of treatment.

 Signs of the menopause include a change in your periods and symptoms such as hot flushes.
 If you have any symptoms of early menopause let your GP or specialist know.
 It is safe to have hormone replacement therapy after treatment for GTD.
 Your specialist can talk to you about this.